How to Draw a Nose

 1. Understanding the nose: Basic structure

 Before you start drawing noses in different styles and shapes, it’s best to secure your understanding of its basic structure.
-Once you grasp the basic foundation of something, it greatly helps when recreating it in another drawing style, from realistic to cartoonish.
-If you follow this order, it will be much easier to draw the nose you need in any situation.
+Once you grasp the basic foundation of something, it greatly helps when recreating it in another drawing style, from realistic to an anime nose.
+If you follow this order, it will be much easier to draw the nose you need even without a face drawing reference.

 1.1 Understanding the nose: Round shapes